ShrijithR/CurrencyToWords/README.md

 [__Dictionary Data Module__](src/Dictionaries.py)| Module containing the dictionary of numbers represented in words.

 ## Getting started
-* Download the program zip file and extract it
+* Download the program zip file, extract it and run 'CurrencyToWords.py'.
-*

 ### Get going!